1

 cp: error reading '/media/vladimir/HBCD 15.2 RUS/HBCD/Boot/pmagic/pmodules/PMAGIC_2012_10_10.SQFS': Ошибка ввода/вывода

-After reading the disk.
+after reading the disc.

-md5sum /dev/dvdrW.
+md5sum /dev/dvdrw

 4b6f499873f282c8dd95adaf071eec68 /dev/dvdrw